Sreeja799/Bertelsmann_Scholarship_Udacity_SQL/README.md

-# Bertelsmann Scholarship Udacity - SQL
+# Bertelsmann Scholarship by Udacity - SQL
 My quiz solutions to all the SQL questions asked as a part of Bertelsmann Challenge Phase.
 Cn be found in file named by each topic.
 E.g., "case" for all the questions asked for case statements